spotgamma/stream-demo/README.md

 Demonstrating connecting to the SpotGamma stream.

 ## Connecting
-To connect, you'll first need a token by authenticating with `https://stream.spotgamma.com/auth` using a SpotGamma-provided username and password.
+To connect, you'll first need to acquire a token by authenticating with `https://stream.spotgamma.com/auth` using a SpotGamma-provided username and password.

 The stream is hosted over a websocket: `wss://stream.spotgamma.com/stream`.
 Pass your authentication token in here as a GET parameter: